Dennardavid/Da-lil/README.md

 ## Step 7:

-Check the cloud Front for the url to the deployed static site
+Check the cloud Front for the url to the deployed static site (Distribution Domain Name)

 ![](/juliana/19.png)
 ![](/juliana/20.png)